 Young patient’s treatment is being compromised after recent reports came to light over two surgeons warring against one another.
-The surgical urology team which treats more than 3,000 children a year from all over the country, are said to have some difficulties with two of their surgeons proving a “lack of trust and respect” for each other, with “potential to affect patient care and safety”.
+The surgical urology team at Great Ormond Street Hospital, which treats more than 3,000 children a year from all over the country, are said to have some difficulties with two of their surgeons proving a “lack of trust and respect” for each other, with “potential to affect patient care and safety”.

 The “fractured” relationship between the two doctors had caused dysfunction within the hospital and major problems for the wider team.
 Evidence had shown that support staff had been inappropriately treated by the two surgeons and one other staff member avoided some important team meetings.